HADAWK-Digital-Solutions/SecureHomeHub/readme.txt

 ==============================================================
-This is the private respository for HADAWK digital solutions.
+This is the private respository for HADWK digital solutions.
 !!!
 Authorized access only !!!
 ==============================================================

-Last updated: 2023-Oct-03
+Last updated: 2023-Nov-20

-All software, code, and documents, unless otherwise specified, are the intellectual property of HADAWK Digitial Solutaions.
+All software, code, and documents, unless otherwise specified, are the intellectual property of HADWK Digitial Solutaions.
 Portions of this project contain open source components coverd subject to the GNU public licence.